 Maynooth University's TOEFL code is 8850

-The student, on registration, holds an introductory meeting with the primary supervisor and / or a research committee, where a customized and individualized programme of research investigation is balanced with supporting taught modules.
-These supported modules are identified from a suite of modules that make up the structured PhD programme in business, design or mediation.
-Annual progress reviews are part of the doctoral programme in business, design or mediation and completion of requisite generic/transferable skills modules will be taken into account when assessing student progress.
+The student, on registration, holds an introductory meeting with the primary supervisor and / or a research committee, where a customised and individualised programme of research investigation is balanced with supporting taught modules.
+These supported modules are identified from a suite of modules that make up the structured PhD programme in Business.
+Annual progress reviews are part of the doctoral programme in Business and completion of requisite generic/transferable skills modules will be taken into account when assessing student progress.
 Students will not be permitted to submit their thesis (or equivalent) for examination without having accumulated the required amount of credits.
-Progress considered to be unsatisfactory may lead to a recommendation to change registration from PhD to a Research masters or to discontinue studies at the university.
+Progress considered to be unsatisfactory may lead to a recommendation to change registration from PhD to a Research Masters or to discontinue studies at the University.

 Online application only www.pac.ie/maynoothuniversity